akvo/akvo-docs/documentation/akvo_high_level/akvo_reqs.rst

 ---------------------------------
 **Requirement**: We do not work on data which need very high levels of security protection or shouldn't be published for some reason.

-**Implementation**: [TBD]
+**Implementation**: We don't handle data in the systems which we manage which requires high levels of security protection or anonymisation.

 **Rationale**: Some data which one could collect with our systems could be needing high levels of security protection.
 For example, one could imagine collecting data about refugee camps near to a war zone.
-If we have detailed data [TBD]
+If we have detailed data about, for example, where all the rape victims are camped one could conceivably get access to this data to find the victims and commit further atrocities.

+The need for open data is big enough for us to work on without having to take on this specific high-risk narrow target market.

 5. Privacy
 ----------